 For example, property in a residential district cannot usually be developed for commercial uses.

 To help you understand how this all works, we have listed the five most common land use categories that you will see in zoning ordinances below.

 We’ll break them down one by one to show you the different activities you may use land for after purchasing it.

-Agricultural land use districts typically allow for growing and harvesting crops as well as raising livestock.
+Agricultural land is used for growing and harvesting crops as well as raising livestock.

-In most cases, agricultural land use districts also allow for typical residential uses (such as building a single-family home).
+In most cases, agricultural zoning districts also allow for standard residential uses (such as building a single-family home).

-In our experience, agricultural land tends to be fairly flexible and most parcels of rural vacant land will fall under this category.
+Agricultural land tends to be fairly flexible, and most parcels of rural vacant land will fall under this category.